FEniCS/fiat/doc/sphinx/source/releases/next.rst

 - Added support for the Hellan-Herrmann-Johnson element (symmetric matrix fields with normal-normal continuity in 2D).
 - Add method ``FiniteElement.is_nodal()`` for checking element nodality
-- Rewrite ``EnrichedElement`` so that it is nodal finite element; old implementation kept as ``NodelessEnrichedElement`` and used in some case for compatibility reasons
+- Add ``NodalEnrichedElement`` which merges dual bases (nodes) of given elements and orthogonalizes basis for nodality

 Detailed changes
 ================